A hospital was set to expand,

 -

 The team I worked with was amazing, each of us bringing something to the table, coming together and supporting each other in the moments we needed it most.
-We encouraged each other in our passion, dedication, and skills.

 -